 You should call your lawyer and enquire whether they can act for the bank.
 Otherwise you should get in touch with Alliance & Leicester who may be able to help.

-My wife and I are close to exchanging contracts on the sale of our property in North Ferriby and according to the buyers it appears that there is a risk of it being constructed land that was not decontaminated.
-Any local lawyer would know this is not the case.
-It does beg the question why the buyers instructed an internet conveyancing firm rather than a conveyancing solicitor in North Ferriby.
-Having lived in North Ferriby for six years we know that this is a non issue.
-Is it a good idea to get in touch with our local Authority to seek clarification that the buyers are looking for.
+I am intent on selling our property in North Ferriby and according to the buyers it appears that there is a possibility that the property was constructed land that was not decontaminated.
+A local conveyancer would know that there is no such problem.
+For the life of me I don't know why the purchasers are using a national conveyancing practice as opposed to a conveyancing solicitor in North Ferriby.
+Having lived in North Ferriby for 5 years we know that this is a non issue.
+Is it a good idea to get in touch with our local Authority to get clarification that the buyers are looking for.

-It sounds as though you may have a conveyancing solicitor currently acting for you.
+It sounds as though you may have a conveyancing firm already.
 What do they say?
-You must enquire of your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same sickness)
+You should enquire of your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same illness)

 I decided to have a survey done on a house in North Ferriby prior to instructing solicitors.
 I have been told that there is a flying freehold overhang to the property.
 My surveyor has said that some lenders will not issue a mortgage on this type of home.